nippur72/ifdef-loader/README.md

 const opts = {
    DEBUG: true,
    version: 3,
-   "ifdef-verbose": true,       // add this for verbose output "ifdef-triple-slash": false  // add this to use double slash comment instead of default triple slash };
+   "ifdef-verbose": true,          // add this for verbose output "ifdef-triple-slash": false,    // add this to use double slash comment instead of default triple slash "ifdef-fill-with-blanks": true  // add this to remove code with blank spaces instead of "//" comments };

 /* ... */ {